4 Mistakes In Digital Marketing That Can Make You Look Dumb

 To all popular search engines (Google, Yahoo, and Bing), only quality backlinks matter.

 ‘What are high-quality backlinks?’, you may ask.

 A Backlink is considered of high-quality if it comes from a site which have relevance and higher domain authority and higher page authority.

-When a search engine measure your site’s overall SEO quality, it provides great importance to links directing to your website.
+When a search engine measures your site’s overall SEO quality, it provides great importance to links directing to your website.

 Search engines look at everything surrounding the link including its content, relevance of the page, and relevance of the website as a whole.

-More credibility means higher ranking in the search engine results pages (SERPs).
+More credibility means a higher ranking in the search engine results pages (SERPs).